zoehneto/daumUSB2BLE/README.md

 * ERG mode is fully implemented (FTMS control point)
 * SIM mode is fully implemented (FTMS control point & physics simulation)
 * use virtual gearbox of Daum bike to ride in SIM mode
-* use gpios (see gpio.js) to add hardware switches for more realistic ride and shifting experience, if not, use the jogwheel or +/- buttons on Daum ergobike 8008 TRS
+* use gpios (see gpio.js) to add hardware switches for more realistic ride and shifting experience, if not, use the jog wheel or +/- buttons on Daum ergobike 8008 TRS

 ### tested apps
 * FULL GAZ - SIM mode working; no rpm
 * ZWIFT - ERG mode working; SIM mode working; all signals working

 # outlook / features to be developed
-* start nodejs server and raspberry in accesspoint / hotspot mode to connect via mobile device and scan for your local WiFi and enter credentials
+* start NodeJS server and raspberry in access point / hotspot mode to connect via mobile device and scan for your local Wi-Fi and enter credentials
 * scan for updates via server and select ergoFACE versions, download and reboot